Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: Introduction

 Experimental evidence in favor of the above proposal was provided by Artigas and Gadsby \cite{artigas2003na+}.
 They added palytoxin, a deadly biotoxin, to a single sodium/potassium pump and detected an immediate increase in the electrical current from zero to nearly a trillionth of an ampere.
 These recorded currents align respectively with the slow movements of ions through pumps, producing non-measurable signals, and rapid movements of ions within channels.
 In other words, the experiment demonstrated that palytoxin interfered with the pump's gating mechanism allowing two gates to be opened simultaneously.

-On the other hand, ion channels are the subject of a more recent avenue of research seeking the possible existence and functional relevance of quantum phenomena such as quantum coherence \cite{ganim2011vibrational,salari2017quantum,vaziri2010quantum,salari2015quantum,seifi2022quantum,seifi2024mimicking}.
+On the other hand, ion channels are the subject of a more recent avenue of research seeking the possible existence and functional relevance of quantum phenomena such as quantum coherence \cite{mohseni2014quantum,ganim2011vibrational,salari2017quantum,vaziri2010quantum,salari2015quantum,seifi2022quantum,seifi2024mimicking}.
+These possibilities align with prior studies that explore transient quantum effects in other biological processes like photosynthesis \cite{romero2014quantum,lloyd2011quantum,ghasemi2020investigation}.
 For example, authors in \cite{vaziri2010quantum} model the ion transport in the potassium channel with N qubits interacting in a tight-binding-type Hamiltonian, representing the different sites in which the ions may be located during the transport.
 They then exposed the channel to the constant and time-dependent potentials and solved the dynamics of the model in the Lindblad formalism, including various types of environmental effects.
 They demonstrated that, for certain choices of model parameters, the channel exhibits quantum coherence which suppresses its conductivity.
 In \cite{seifi2022quantum}, it was also shown that quantum coherence is present in the dynamics of the potassium channel modeled as a spin-1 system interacting with the environment in the Lindblad formalism.
 It was observed, however, that the high transfer efficiency in the channel not only does not contradict the presence of quantum coherence in this model, but a high throughput rate of ions is necessary for the channel to remain coherent.